RAH Livett: Career

-Levitt was also responsible for the Gipton Estate (1934–1935), containing almost 3,500 dwellings.
-He also designed the Halton Moor Estate, more traditional council housing, in February 1938.
+Levitt was responsible for the Gipton Estate (1934–1935), containing almost 3,500 dwellings.
+He designed the Halton Moor Estate, more traditional council housing, in February 1938.
 Other housing developments completed before the war include the Sandford House Estate and Sweet Street, a development of 366 flats.
 March Lane, a development of over 11 acres, was suspended on the outbreak of war.

 After the war, in January 1948, Livett was appointed Leeds's City Architect.
 He remodelled York Road Library (1949) alongside the Civic Theatre (1949).
-In 1953 he designed Skelton Grange Power Station, and in the following year the Central Ambulance Station in Leeds.
+In 1953, he designed Skelton Grange Power Station, and in the following year the Central Ambulance Station in Leeds.

-He designed several schools including Halton Moor Primary School (1948), Parklands / Seacroft Primary School (1950) and Allerton Grange Secondary Modern School in Talbot Avenue (1955).
+He designed several schools including Halton Moor Primary School (1948), Parklands/Seacroft Primary School (1950) and Allerton Grange Secondary Modern School in Talbot Avenue (1955).
 Towards the end of his career, he designed the College of Technology, Art and Commerce (1956) and the Temple Moore Grammar School (1957) in conjunction with Yorke, Rosenburg & Mardall.

-In 1939 work began on the Saxton Gardens development, but it was delayed by the war.
+In 1939, work began on the Saxton Gardens development, but it was delayed by the war.
 Construction started again in 1954 with a slab block modelled on Le Corbusier's Unité d'Habitation in Marseilles.
 The development contained 471 flats in blocks of five to ten storeys.
 Despite a view that many of Leeds citizens favoured houses over flats, Livett "insisted that the multi-storey block was the only way forward if the cities serious housing policies were to be met."

 His Ireland Wood housing estate was awarded a Ministry Housing medal in 1949.

 By the late 1950s, Livett was designing 10 storey point blocks at Clayton Court (1958) and 8 storey blocks at Carlton Towers in the Camp Road redevelopment (1959).

 He was awarded an OBE for his wartime work in Leeds.
 On 20 September 1959 he died suddenly in Leeds aged 61.
 His acting replacement was Deputy City Architect PB Haswell, and thereafter J.R.
 Sheridan-Shedden was appointed City Architect in 1959.